-An online webinar delivered by John Taylor, President of the Institute and Faculty of Actuaries.
+An online webinar delivered by John Taylor, immediate past-President of the Institute and Faculty of Actuaries.

 Despite long-running concerns that innovation could lead to widespread redundancy, technology has enabled greater productivity, created higher-value jobs and spurred us on to new heights.
 With artificial intelligence increasingly automating work undertaken by professionals, I look at the prospects for the actuarial profession in the era of unprecedented technological innovation.
 Whilst this “double-edged sword” will see some traditional actuarial tasks being automated, I contend it will create more opportunity for actuaries to contribute to a broader range of important issues such as climate change and consumer finances.
 Moreover, the prevalence of data provides a platform for actuaries to make a difference outside the traditional sectors of insurance and pensions.

-John is the current President of the Institute and Faculty of Actuaries.
+John is the immediate past-President of the Institute and Faculty of Actuaries.

 Prior to joining Hymans Robertson, John spent most of his career in executive level roles with a variety of product providers, including as Managing Director at NEST.
 After gaining a B.Sc. and Ph.D. in Pure Mathematics from The University of Glasgow, he started his career as a trainee actuary at Standard Life in 1994.
 Since qualifying as an actuary, John has focused on marketing and distribution in pensions, savings and insurance.